 Soo J. Myland is Of Counsel at MMZ LAW, A Professional Corporation, where she practices in the areas of estate planning and wealth preservation, business succession planning, special needs planning, Medi-Cal asset protection planning, trust administration, probate, conservatorships and guardianships.
 Ms. Myland graduated from the University of Michigan in Ann Arbor with a Bachelor of Arts degree in English Literature with a concentration in Shakespeare Studies.
 She received her Juris Doctorate from Washington University School of Law in St. Louis, Missouri.
 Ms. Myland began her law career in Riverside, California at regional firms, Best Best & Krieger LLP and Varner & Brandt LLP.
 After preparing and administering multiple estate plans with provisions for an individual’s or family’s pets, she decided to take a hiatus from the law to start a pet care services business with her late husband.
 Ms. Myland is involved with a number of community, professional and philanthropic organizations and currently serves as a Board Member for the Rancho Cucamonga Animal Care Foundation, and as a member of the Executive Advisory Council for Inland Empire United Way, Women United, the Fontana Police K-9 Pals, and the Pomona Valley Estate Planning Council.
 She has also served on the Executive Advisory Council for the The Community Foundation for Riverside and San Bernardino Counties as well as the San Bernardino County Estate Planning Council.

-David earned his B.A. in business administration from the University of Texas at Austin where he transferred after 1 year at the University of Texas at El Paso.
+David earned his B.A. in business administration from the University of Texas at Austin with a major in management and a minor in marketing.